Transformation front kinetics in deformable ferromagnets: Theory

 It is interesting to remark that the author of \cite{James2002} criticised works \cite{Fomethe1996,Fomethe1997,Maugin1997} for the absence of clarity, with which the author of the present paper is inclined to agree.
 However, the initial theory outlined in \cite{Maugin1988} and especially in its Russian translation \cite{Maugin1991} is clear and well-written.
-The prior work on this topic deserves criticism for not writing the Maxwell's equations in SI units, which are the accepted international standard and must be followed to avoid confusion.
+The prior work on this topic deserves criticism for not writing the Maxwell's equations in SI units, which are the accepted international standard nowadays.